muckelba/poracleWiki/v4/install/manual.md

 1. Ensure you are running as the correct user.
 If not, switch to that account with `su <username>`.
 An example would be `su pogo` to switch the account `pogo`.
 2. Ensure you are in your installation directory.
 If you are using `/opt/PoracleJS` as previously indicated, you can switch here by executing `cd /opt/PoracleJS`.
 3. The source of PoracleJS is hosted on GitHub.
-We will need to clone the repository with Git.
+We will need to clone the repository with git into our current directory (specified by the `.` at the end of the clone).
    ```bash
    git clone https://github.com/KartulUdus/PoracleJS.git .
    ```